Categories

 SPF

-Setting up SPF is fairly simple for a domain that only sends mail from one source or one platform, but that doesn’t describe most domains.
-For those domains that do send from multiple platforms, it can be a challenge to identify all of them, get the SPF record configured just right to make sure they’re all represented, and also avoid SPF’s ten DNS query limit.
-Valimail’s product line makes it easy: our Instant SPF® technology allows you to publish just one record, easily avoiding the ten query limit.
-Furthermore, our UI gives you insight into all your mail flows, where you can approve senders so that they pass SPF checks with just a click of a button.
+Setting up SPF is relatively simple for a domain that only sends mail from one source or platform, but that doesn’t describe most domains.
+For those domains that send from multiple platforms, it can be challenging to identify all of them, get the SPF record configured just right to ensure they’re all represented and avoid SPF’s ten DNS query limit.
+Valimail’s product line makes it easy: our Instant SPF® technology allows you to publish just one record, easily avoiding the ten-query limit.

 DKIM

-Adding a DKIM key is done in our Enforce product in the domain configuration section, just as with SPF, however it’s a different action:
+Adding a DKIM key is done in our Enforce product in the domain configuration section, just as with SPF.
+However, it’s a different action: